umutphp/laravel-model-recommendation/README.md

 ### Add The Trait And Interface To The Model

-Add `HasRecommendation` trait and `InteractWithRecommendation` interface to the class definition.
-Please do not forget to implement the functions of the interface.
+Add `HasRecommendation` trait and `InteractWithRecommendation` interface to the class definition of the model.
+Please do not forget to implement the config function of the interface.

-Here are the functions to be implemented:

-* `getRecommendationDataTable()`: Returns the name of the data table.
-* `getRecommendationDataTableFilter()`: Returns the array of fields and values (['field_name' => 'field_value'] to filter the data table.
-* `getRecommendationDataField()`: Returns the name of the data field.
-* `getRecommendationGroupField()`: Returns the name of the group field.
-* `getRecommendationCount()`: Returns the number of the items in the recommendation list.
+`getRecommendationConfig()`: It should returns an array as follows with correct values.

 ```php
 <?php